thomaslevesque/Extensions.Caching.Extras/README.md

 Adds features to Microsoft.Extensions.Caching such as partitioning and eviction.

-*Note: this is a work in progress, no NuGet package is available yet.*

 ## Partitioning

 `IMemoryCache` is registered as a singleton, which means it's shared by the whole